CRG INTERNATIONAL PHD FELLOWSHIPS PROGRAMME

 The selection of the fellows will be based on the candidates' academic qualifications and research excellence.

-- Oral interviews: The interviews will take place from the 6th to the 9th March 2023, in a virtual format.
-Please be aware that during all those days, interviews and important presentations will take place.
-Full details regarding the interview process will be sent to invited candidates 4 - 6 weeks after the application deadline.
+- Presential interviews: The interviews will take place from the 5th to the 7th of March 2024 at the CRG in Barcelona.
+Accommodation and flight tickets will be provided.
+Please be aware that during all those days, interviews and presentations will take place.
+Full details regarding the interview process will be sent to invited candidates.

-- Notification to candidates: Offers will be made to the successful candidates short after the interview.
-Successful candidates would be expected to start the PhD latest by October 2023.
+- Notification to candidates: Offers will be made to the successful candidates shortly after the interview.
+Successful candidates would be expected to start the PhD latest by October 2024.

 CRG PhD Call Timeline